Skip to main content

 Protein Intake and Sex Hormone-Binding Globulin

 Sex Hormone-Binding Globulin (SHBG) is a key regulator of testosterone’s bioavailability.
-Higher levels of SHBG mean less is available to exert its effects.
+Higher levels of SHBG mean less free testosterone is available to exert its effects.
 Clinical research has established a clear inverse relationship between dietary protein intake and SHBG levels in men.
 A diet with inadequate protein can lead to an increase in SHBG concentrations.

 For an individual on a TRT protocol, this can be particularly frustrating.
 Their lab results might show a total testosterone level within the optimal range, yet they may still experience symptoms of low T because a larger portion of that testosterone is bound to SHBG and rendered inactive.